Digital and Analog Signals (I/O); How to Know When to Use Each One

 Feedback Signal: Indicates the status (on / off) of a motor, valve, light, etc.

-Discrete Sign of Protections.
-It tells us if the protection was triggered or not.
+Protections Discrete Sign: It tells us if the protection was triggered or not.

 Digital signal is the most common type of signal we will get in the industry.